RK3128-CFW/rk3128-cfw.github.io/index.md

 title: Welcome
 ---

-There are several consoles based on rockchip 3128 board, among them:
+There are several consoles based on rockchip 3128 boards, among them:
-* Powkiddy A12 & A13 (bothe have several hardware revisions including different
+* Powkiddy A12 & A13 (both have several hardware revisions including different
   displays).
 * PS5000
 * PS7000